ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 # Kubernetes setup using Kubernetes Operations (kOps) on Amazon EC2

-`Here are few resources and steps to get you started`:
+Here are few resources and steps to get you started:

-`You'll learn how to`:
+You'll learn how to:

 1. Create a kubernetes cluster
 2. Deploy app